Hours of Study: 40 – 50 Hours

 AFP Exam 1: Stand-alone Multiple-Choice Format

-The exam is three hours in duration and includes 105 independent multiple-choice questions, including possible pilot questions.
+The exam is three hours in duration and includes 105 independent multiple-choice questions.
 The approximate exam weighting of AFP Exam 1 by core competency is as follows:

 Competency for Exam One Weightings